-Talk to your fiancé about how much privacy you want at your wedding.
-How important is that factor to you?
+Talk to your fiancé about how much privacy you want at your wedding and how important that factor is to you.
 And if you choose to have your wedding in a public area, like at a park or local garden, be aware that strangers will wander past during your big day.
 If that’s something you’d like to avoid, consider opting for a private venue.

 Consider how you would set up the venue to create designated areas for eating, dancing, and other wedding staples like cutting the cake.
 As you explore the space, try to imagine where each part of the reception would take place.
-Taking organization into consideration is important.
-Especially if you’re planning on having your ceremony in the same venue as your reception.
+Taking organization into consideration is especially important if you’re planning on having your ceremony in the same venue as your reception.

-If you have a specific color palette or theme, make sure the existing décor of your venue doesn’t clash.
-Ideally, the walls, floors, chairs, and other items already in the space should be neutral.
-This will help go with whatever colors you choose.
+If you have a specific color palette or theme in mind for your wedding, make sure the existing décor of your venue doesn’t clash.
+Ideally, the walls, floors, chairs, and other items already in the space should be neutral, the better to go with whatever colors you choose.
 If you can, bring along some samples of your wedding colors to see how they would look in the space.

-You’ll also want to check out the acoustics in the venue.
-And make sure there isn’t a huge echo that could distort the music.
-Be sure to take a look around and note the presence of electrical outlets, so your DJ or band will have all the power they need.
+You’ll also want to check out the acoustics in the venue and make sure there isn’t a huge echo that could distort the music.
+And be sure to take a look around and note the presence of electrical outlets, so your DJ or band will have all the power they need.

-If you take the time to take note of the details in a potential venue and see how the space will work for your big day.
-Then, you’ll have no trouble finding the perfect venue for your wedding!
+If you take the time to take note of the details in a potential venue and see how the space will work for your big day, you’ll have no trouble finding the perfect venue for your wedding!